graphpaperpress/Sell-Media/readme.txt

 * Tweak: Added link to purchased item from payments page
 * Tweak: Added "Lost your password?" link to the check out page
 * Tweak: Fixing issue where currency symbol on admin pages
+* Bug: Fixing issue when quantity was updated on the checkout page the subtotal was not correctly updated

 = 1.6.3 =
 * Bug: Fixing issue where sizes from price group did not show in select box